jonnonz1/nz-statute-book/acts/public/1962/transport-act-1962.md

 **General provisions**

 ### 74A Minister may ensure roading safety
-If at any time the Minister has cause to believe that any road is not in a safe condition the Minister may inquire into the circumstances, and if in the Minister's opinion Transit New Zealand or the territorial authority in control of the road has not carried out work which the Minister reasonably considers necessary and justified in the interests of public safety,—
+If at any time the Minister has cause to believe that any road is not in a safe condition the Minister may inquire into the circumstances, and if in the Minister's opinion the Agency or the territorial authority in control of the road has not carried out work which the Minister reasonably considers necessary and justified in the interests of public safety,—
-  (a) The Minister may in writing advise Transit New Zealand or the territorial authority of the need for such work; and (b) Transit New Zealand, or the territorial authority as the case may be, shall upon being so advised exercise its powers under that Act to remove the cause of danger to public safety.
+  (a) The Minister may in writing advise the Agency or the territorial authority of the need for such work; and (b) the Agency, or the territorial authority as the case may be, shall upon being so advised exercise its powers under that Act to remove the cause of danger to public safety.

 ### 75 Local authorities may arrange for enforcement of traffic laws by Transport Department
 [Repealed]